Chicken And Dressing made easy with skinless, boneless, stewed chicken thighs and sage.

 Recipe for the gravy is included.

-This recipe is an adaptation of the traditional recipe I have used at Thanksgiving or Christmas dinners for over 50 years.
+This chicken and dressing recipe is a traditional recipe I have used at our family Thanksgiving or Christmas dinners for over 60 years.

-Here you won't slave all day cooking and most likely you won't have leftovers.
+you won't slave all day cooking and most likely you won't have

 This makes a delicious, easy and economical meal for every